bryantrobbins/buildhost/README.md

 I think I can write a single method to catch the request, do some AWS API calls, and respond with status.

+AWS has a Go API, but it's not necessarily production ready.
+Thankfully, neither is this server. ;)

 I want to run this service in a Docker container (YO DAWG), and I'll probably assume that this container is itself running on ECS (but of course, that's not stricly necessary ... this is Docker we're talking about).